Siemens CEO sees less oil-sector investment ahead

-MUNICH Joe Kaeser, chief executive of German industrial group Siemens (SIEGn.DE), expects less investment in the oil sector in the short term and that oil exporters will spend less on infrastructure as energy prices decline.
+MUNICH Jan 27 Joe Kaeser, chief executive of German industrial group Siemens, expects less investment in the oil sector in the short term and that oil exporters will spend less on infrastructure as energy prices decline.

 "We expect that the oil industry will be investing less over the short term and that some projects will be delayed.
 We're already seeing a decrease in tendering activity," Kaeser said in the text of a prepared speech on Tuesday.